mozilla/data-docs/src/cookbooks/dau.md

 GROUP BY dates_table.submission_date_s3
 ```

 Note that the query above will not run in STMO, but will in Databricks.
-In the near future, we execpt to offer a better option and will thoroughly update this documentation.
+In the near future, we expect to offer a better option and will thoroughly update this documentation.